What's it about? Age 55+ it's especially for you.

 For the past decade, I have been attempting to write three books.
 In my late 50s, I went to university to aid in the process, creating a very complicated stage to act on that presented many unforeseen challenges for me.
 But now I realise that the best course of action is to sit and write.
 Where did I veer off course?
 Making it complicated as ADHD people do best.
 This is a very personal journey I am willing to share.
 Hoping this platform and being honest and open will do the trick.

-I have cretaed this digital platform to embark on a new journey, where I aim to streamline my thoughts and uncover creative methods for achieving my goals with mindfulness.
-If my voyage resonates with you or offers meaningful perspectives, come along and witness your own metamorphosis and success.
+I have cretaed this digital platform to embark on a new journey, where I aim to streamline my thoughts and uncover creative methods for achieving my goals.
+If my voyage resonates with you or offers meaningful perspectives, come along and create your own metamorphosis and find success.

 Creating the Space to Create